 Holmes Funding Limited uses a portion of the amounts received from its share of income from the Holmes Master Trust to meet its obligations to pay interest and principal due to Holmes Master Issuer plc under the intercompany loan.
+A master intercompany loan with affiliated company Holmes Master Issuer plc is used to allow Holmes Master Issuer plc to make payments on the Master Issuer notes.
+The principal asset from which the Company will make payments on the master intercompany loan is its interest in a master trust over a pool of residential mortgage loans held by Holmes Trustees Limited (the mortgages trustee).

-The loans included within the underlying portfolio include repayment loans and interest only loans with balances of less than £750,000 at the point of securitisation and having a maturity of no later than May 2063.
+The loans included within the underlying portfolio include repayment loans and interest only loans with balances of less than £750,000 and having a maturity of no later than October 2070 at the point of securitisation.

-The loans within the portfolio are monitored and assessed for impairment on a regular basis at Group level as, under International Financial Reporting Standard (IFRS) 9 - 'Financial Instruments,' the beneficial interest in a mortgage portfolio fails the criteria for recognition within the Company's financial statements and remains on the Balance Sheet of Santander UK plc.
+The loans within the portfolio are monitored and assessed for impairment on a regular basis at Group level as, under International Financial Reporting Standard (IFRS) 9 - 'Financial Instruments', the beneficial interest in a mortgage portfolio fails the criteria for recognition within the Company's financial statements and remains on the Balance Sheet of Santander UK plc.
 Consequently, the Company recognises a deemed loan to Santander UK plc, the repayment of which is dependent upon the performance of the underlying residential mortgage portfolio.

-The only asset held by the Company that is at risk of material impairment is the loan to Santander UK plc, the repayment of which is dependent upon the performance of the residential mortgage portfolio.
-The risk of impairment is mitigated by the collateral within the Holmes securitisation structure.
+The only asset held by the Company that is at risk of material impairment is the deemed loan to Santander UK plc, the repayment of which is dependent upon the performance of the residential mortgage portfolio.
+The risk of impairment is mitigated by the collateral within the Holmes Securitisation Structure.